manaswinidas/conferences_talks/README.md

 #### Make the Most out of Open Source
 >> *Presented at Pyladies Experience Sharing Session during PyCon India 2020 on Oct 3, 2020*

 The talk covers personal experience with open source opportunities and importance of open source contributions as a student/professional.
-Find slides [here](slides/Open-source-opportunities.pdf).
+Find slides [here](slides/Open-source-opportunities.pdf) and watch the talk on [Youtube](https://www.youtube.com/watch?v=jglyp21W6ZE).

 #### Basics of git
 >> *Presented at a local learning session organized by Invide Developer Community on July 2, 2020*